SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 3.md

 ---
-name: 'Answer 3 : Faché'
+name: 'Answer 3 : A fox'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|282|Faché
+title: quiz|431|A fox
 labels: ''
 assignees: ''